 - Drown out the noise.
 Play some tunes for your dog to help limit their exposure to the booming sounds.
 Studies have shown that music has a calming effect on dogs, particularly soft rock and reggae.
 Turn fans on at the loudest setting or up the volume of the TV as alternatives to or in conjunction with music.

 - Be patient, and refrain from scolding your dog.
 We get it; when you want to be enjoying yourself but you’re worried about your dog shaking or whimpering under the table, it’s a lot to handle at once...and can be frustrating.
 But, as we always emphasize here at Kradle, your dog plays off your emotions, and if they sense that you’re upset, it will only make them more upset too.

 - Try Kradle.
-Our products are formulated to naturally reduce stress and anxiousness in dogs and bring you and your pet closer together.
+Our calming products are formulated to naturally promote stress-relief in dogs and create happier homes for families with pets.
 Every product leverages our revolutionary patent-pending BotaniTek™ formulation, which combines the purest American-grown hemp with other tested and proven calming ingredients like Ashwagandha & L-Theanine.
-We offer five options — Chews, Toppers, Melts, Chillers, and Bliss Bars — to meet different needs for any dog and any anxious moment.
+We offer a variety of calming options to meet different needs for any dog and any anxious moment.
 All are easy for you to use, and even easier for your furry family member to love.
 In case you missed it, our 4th of July Calming Bundle is also back in stock for a limited time only!
 This bundle contains a mix of daily and fast-acting solutions to prepare your dog in the days leading up to the holiday and the night of.